 • September 2019: Outdoor photography exhibit at Slottsträdgården – a popular public park – themed on iconic places in Malmö photographed from above.

-• September 2019: Invited by Malmö’s Art and Cultural Association to particiapate with 8 works during the city’s annual Gallery Night at Rådhushallen.
+• September 2019: Invited by Malmö’s Art and Cultural Association to participate with 8 works during the city’s annual Gallery Night at Rådhushallen.

-Through the wide range of assignments and personal art projects, I continue to challenge and thereby hopefully evolve my creative width and depth – with photography, film and painting being preferred mediums.
+Through the wide range of assignments and personal art projects, I continue to challenge and thereby hopefully evolve my creative width and depth – with writing, photography, film and, painting being primary mediums.

-As of January 2020, Joakim resides in Malaga, Spain.
+As of November 2020, Joakim resides in Malmö, Sweden.